 Kaisersoze’s review published on Letterboxd:

-Is discussed in more detail on Episode 135 of The Countdown: Movie and TV Reviews podcast.
+Listen to a more detailed review on The Countdown: Movie and TV Reviews podcast.